prmr/COMP303/README.md

 **To be able to follow the pace of the course, the reading should be done before the chapter lectures and the exercises completed within one week of the end of the second lecture of the chapter.**

-**The recipe for success** in COMP 303 is to regularly prepare for lectures by doing the required readings in advance, attend the lectures and participate in the design and coding walk-throughs, then complete the related exercises as soon as possible.
+**The recipe for success** in COMP 303 is to prepare for lectures by regularly doing the required readings in advance, attending the lectures, then completing the related exercises as soon as possible.
 If you do this you may be pleased to discover that the material will grow on you almost subconsciously.
-In contrast, **furiously attempting to memorize the book and lecture material before exams is likely to result in some disappointment**.
+In contrast, **attempting to memorize the book and lecture material before exams is likely to result in some disappointment**.

 | Evaluation Activity                        | Weight |
 | ------------------------------------------ | ------ |